alumet-dev/helm-charts/README.md

 ### deployment with tolerations

-If your cluster's nodes have taints, you can set tolerations to deploy your pod on node with a specific taint.
+If your cluster's nodes have taints, you can set tolerations to allow the pod to be deployed on the tainted nodes.

 To set a toleration on deployment step, you have to set the helm variable *alumet-relay-server.tolerations*, below an example of toleration.

 ```text